-This brings us to the wonderful character of Julian Karswell, the multi-millionaire cult leader with a sideline as a kiddie clown.
-The writer who launched Alfred Hitchcock as a maker of sophisticated thrillers here creates one of the most interesting villains ever written, one surely as good as any of Hitchcock’s.
+This brings us to the wonderful character Julian Karswell, the multi-millionaire cult leader with a sideline as a kiddie clown.
+The writer who launched Alfred Hitchcock as a maker of sophisticated thrillers creates one of the most interesting villains ever written, one surely as good as any of Hitchcock’s.
 In the short American cut Karswell is a shrewd games-player who shows Holden too many of his cards and finally outsmarts himself.
-The longer UK cut retains the full depth of his character.
-Forget Trump, we want to see Karswell’s tax returns: “Profession: Children’s Entertainer.
+The longer UK cut retains more character depth.
+Forget Trump’s tax returns, we want to see Karswell’s: “Profession: Children’s Entertainer.
 Annual Income: Five Million Pounds.”

-Karswell has tapped into the secrets of demonology to gain riches and power, yet he tragically recognizes that he is as vulnerable to the forces of Hell as are the cowering minions he controls through fear.
+Karswell’s occult secrets have won him riches and power, yet he recognizes that he is as vulnerable to the forces of Hell as are the cowering minions he controls through fear.
 Karswell’s coven means business.
-It’s an entirely different conception from the aesthetic salon coffee klatch of The Seventh Victim, where nothing really supernatural happens and the only menace comes from a secret society committing new crimes to hide old ones.
+It’s an entirely different concept from the aesthetic salon coffee klatch of The Seventh Victim, where nothing really supernatural happens and the only menace comes from a secret society committing new crimes to hide old ones.

-Karswell is like the Devil on Earth, a force with very limited powers that he can’t always control.
-He cannot trust any of his own minions, as they’re unreliable and prone to double-cross each other, and they attract publicity that makes a secret society difficult to conceal.
+Karswell is like the Devil on Earth, a force with limited powers that he can’t always control.
+He cannot trust his unreliable and untrustworthy minions.
+They attract publicity that makes a secret society difficult to conceal.
 He can’t just kill Holden, as he hasn’t a single henchman on the payroll.
 He instead summons the demon, a magic trick he’s only recently mastered.
-When Karswell turns Harrington away in the first scene we can sense his loneliness.
-The only person who can possibly understand his situation is right before him, finally willing to acknowledge his power and perhaps even tolerate him.
-Karswell has no choice but to surrender Harrington over to the un-recallable Demon.
-In his dealings with the cult-debunker Holden, Karswell defends his turf but is also attempting to justify himself to a peer, another man who might be a potential equal.
-It’s more than a duel of egos between a James Bond and a Goldfinger, with arrogance and aggression masking a mutual respect; Karswell knows he’s taken the Palladists’ ‘wrong turning in life,’ and will have to pay for it eventually.
+When Karswell turns Harrington away in the first scene we can sense the magician’s loneliness.
+The only person who can possibly understand his situation is right before him, finally willing to acknowledge his power.
+But Karswell has no choice but to consign Harrington to the Demon.
+In his dealings with the cult-debunker Holden, Karswell is attempting to justify himself to someone who might understand.
+It’s more than a duel of egos between a James Bond and a Goldfinger, with arrogance and aggression masking a mutual respect; Karswell knows he’s taken the Palladists’ ‘wrong turning in life,’ and eventually will have to pay for it.

-Karswell eventually earns Holden’s respect, especially after the fearful testimony of Rand Hobart.
-It’s taken an extreme demonstration to do it, but Holden budges from his smug position.
+It takes an extreme demonstration to do it, but Holden budges from his smug position.
 He may not buy all of the demonology hocus-pocus but it’s plain enough that Karswell or his ‘demon’ is going to somehow rub him out.
-Seeking to sneak the parchment back into Karswell’s possession, Holden becomes a worthy hero because he’s found the maturity to question his own preconceptions.
+Holden becomes a worthy hero because he’s found the maturity to question his own preconceptions.
 Armed with his rational, cool head, he’s a force that makes Karswell — without his demon, of course — a relative weakling.
 Curse of the Demon ends in a classic ghost story twist, with just desserts dished out and balance recovered.
 The good characters are less sure of their world than when they started, but they’re still able to cope.
 Evil has been defeated not by love or faith, but by intellect.

-Visually, Tourneur’s film is marvelous, effortlessly conjuring menacing forests lit in the fantastic Mario Bava mode by Ted Scaife, who was not known as a genre stylist.
+Tourneur effortlessly conjures menacing forests lit in the fantastic Mario Bava mode by Ted Scaife, who was not known as a genre stylist.
 There are more than a few perfunctory sets, with some unflattering mattes used for airport interiors, etc..
 Elsewhere we see beautiful designs by Ken Adam in one of his earliest credited outings.
-The ornate floor and central staircase at Karswell’s Lufford Manor evoke an Escher print, especially when visible/invisible hands appear on the banister.
-A hypnotic, maze-like set for a hotel corridor is also tainted by Escher and evokes a sense of the uncanny even better than the horrid sounds Holden hears.
+An ornate floor and staircase at Karswell’s Lufford Manor evoke an Escher print, especially when visible/invisible hands appear on the banister.
+A hotel corridor set evokes a sense of the uncanny even better than do the horrid sounds Holden hears.
 The build-up of terror is so good that the film’s one weak effect does no harm.
-It’s a fight with a Cat People- like transforming cat, but isn’t as convincing.
+It’s a too-literal fight with a Cat People- like transforming cat.
 Other effects, such as the demon footprints appearing in the forest, work beautifully.

 In his Encyclopedia of Horror Movies Phil Hardy very rightly relates Curse of the Demon’s emphasis on the visual to the then just-beginning Euro-horror subgenre.
 The works of Bava, Margheriti and Freda would make the photographic texture of the screen the prime element of their films, often above acting and story logic.

 The Blu-ray disc in Wild Side’s Blu-ray + PAL DVD of Night of the Demon plays perfectly in both Regions A and B, making it a highly desirable item for horror fans.
 Columbia / Sony’s DVD from 2002 was a coveted item in its day, but the transfer quality seen here makes it look dull by comparison.
 Scanned and encoded at the English 1:66 ratio, the image has a luster not seen since museum screenings.
-The cinematography is excellent throughout, and the night scenes are especially marvelous.
-Harrington’s car flying down the misty road is a highlight, as is the ‘haunted’ nighttime forest behind Lufford Hall, where it’s definitely night yet seems lit up like a fairyland.
+The cinematography is excellent throughout, with the night scenes especially marvelous.
+Harrington’s car flying down the misty road is a highlight, as is the ‘haunted’ nighttime forest behind Lufford Hall, where the night is lit up like a fairyland.
 This is a really attractive B&W show.